 based upon the requirements of Schedule III to the Companies Act, 2013.

-sale or consumption in the Company's normal operating cycle; or (b) it is held primarily for the
+consumption in the Company's normal operating cycle; or (b) it is held primarily for the purpose of

-normal operating cycle; or (b) it is held primarily for the purpose of being traded; or (c) it is due to
+operating cycle; or (b) it is held primarily for the purpose of being traded; or (c) it is due to be settled

-be settled within twelve months after the reporting date; or (d) the Company does not have an
+within twelve months after the reporting date; or (d) the Company does not have an unconditional

-unconditional right to defer settlement of the liability for at least twelve months after the reporting
+right to defer settlement of the liability for at least twelve months after the reporting date.
+All other

-realization in cash or cash equivalents.
-The Company has considered its operating cycle to be
+cash or cash equivalents.
+The Company has considered its operating cycle to be 12 months.

 Fair value measurement

-between market participants at the measurement date.
-The fair value measurement is based on the
+transaction between market participants at the measurement date.
+The fair value measurement is

-presumption that the transaction to sell the asset or transfer the liability takes place either:"
+based on the presumption that the transaction to sell the asset or transfer the liability takes place

 A fair value measurement of a non-financial asset takes into account a market participant's ability to